NYC cricket team grapples with escalating tension in Kashmir

 The four cooled off on the side of the highway for about a half hour before their match that day.
 The two teammates made up and finally got to the game.

-All was well once the first bowl of the match.
+All was well once the first bowl of the match was made.

 “Fortunately, cricket does bring people of all religions and nationalities together,” Modeste said.
 “It acts as sort of a salve to sharp edges.”